PinJinx/amfoss-tasks/Tsk6/Documentation.md

 ### Database Commands:

-#### 1. Create a Database
+#### Create Database

-Create or open a TinyDB database:
+To Create or open a TinyDB database:

 ```python
 db = TinyDB('db.json')
 ```

-#### 2. Truncate the Database
+#### Truncate the Database

-Remove all documents without deleting the file:
+To Remove all documents without deleting the file:

 ```python
 db.truncate()